Employment with Washington State Ferries

 Engine room positions

-- Oiler – To be considered for an oiler position you will need to hold a MMC with the QMED endorsement and apply to open oiler positions.
-Please check the WSDOT careers page for open oiler positions.
+- Oiler – To be considered for an oiler position, you will need to hold a MMC with the Qualified Member of the Engineering Department (QMED) endorsement.

-- Assistant engineer – All of our engine room engineer positions are filled through the Marine Engineers Beneficial Association (MEBA).
+- Engineer – All of our engine room engineer positions are filled through the Marine Engineers Beneficial Association (MEBA).
 Contact the MEBA union hall for current engine room engineer employment opportunities.

 Skilled trades positions (electricians, welders, carpenters, etc.)